Quantum arithmetic with the Quantum Fourier Transform: Controlled Weighted Sum

 Figure \ref{weighted_sum_block} shows an example of the gates inside each of the multiplication blocks.
-The Figure describes the circuit controlled by the $j$th qubit of the $m$-th weight and how it controls the $R_l$ operations on the qubits of the $m$th value.
+The Figure describes the circuit controlled by the $j$th qubit of the $m$th weight and how it controls the $R_l$ operations on the qubits of the $m$th value.
 The subindices are written for a system that computes the weighted sum modulo $2^t$ for weights that have $q$ bits with a precision $2^{-p}$ and input integer numbers $x_m$ with $n$ bits.
-If we want the bare weighted sum and there are $N$ values to be added, the ancillary register must have $t=\lceil \log_2(N 2^{q+n})\rceil =\lceil (q+n)\log_2(N)\rceil$ qubits so that we can mantain the precision and there is no overflow.
+If we want to find the non-modular weighted sum and there are $N$ values to be added, the ancillary register must have $t=\lceil \log_2(N 2^{q} 2^n)\rceil =\lceil (q+n)\log_2(N)\rceil$ qubits so that we can mantain the precision and there is no overflow.

 The block on Figure \ref{weighted_sum_block} must be repeated for all the qubits of $\ket{a_m}$.
-The gate acting on the $u$th qubit of the ancillary register is controlled by the $i$th qubit of $\ket{x_m}$ and the $j$th qubit of $\ket{a_m}$ and must produce a phase shift
+The gate acting on the $u$th qubit of the ancillary register that is controlled by the $i$th qubit of $\ket{x_m}$ and the $j$th qubit of $\ket{a_m}$ must produce a phase shift

 which corresponds to the conditional phase rotation gate $R_l = R_{i+j+u+p-n-q}$.